mercari/mercari-engineering-ladder/en/MG4.md

 ## Expertise
-**Learns and applies new knowledge relevant to their role, such as specialized domain skills and architecture.**
-**Communicates high-quality technical information and encourages others to do the same.**
+**Demonstrates advanced skills and knowledge in their field of expertise and architecture.
+Learns and applies new knowledge beyond their specialty field** to enhance the value of the product. **Communicates high-quality technical information and encourages those around them to do the same.**

 Has deep knowledge of the code and **takes responsibility for** doing code reviews for **teams or projects.**
 **Knows how to read and understand difficult coding and existing code with large impact to assist the understanding and growth of engineers across teams.**

 Has deep knowledge of **and experience using** programming languages, frameworks, libraries, **design patterns, Mercari’s infrastructure domains, and more.**
-**Based on expected use cases, designs code in a way that minimizes the cost of future changes/investigations; leads design for development involving multiple teams.**
+**Based on expected use cases, designs code in a way that minimizes the cost of future changes/investigations; leads design for development that impacts multiple teams or the goals of the product or the division.**

 ### [Engineering Manager Skills]